 To start, choose whether you'd like to see a term and type in the definition, or see a definition and type in the term.

 Fill in your response and press ANSWER to compare what you have typed next to the glossary answer.
-You will also get the page reference where the term was used in this chapter.

 At the top of each card you can select the following:

 If you want to change from seeing terms first to seeing definitions first (or vice versa) press "Term First" or "Answer First" at the bottom of the card.

 Instructors and students now have an easy way to track online quiz scores with the Norton Gradebook.

 Go to the Norton Gradebook